Geography of Bratislava: Climate

-Bratislava lies in the north temperate zone and has a continental climate with four distinct seasons.
+Bratislava lies in the north temperate zone and has a temperate climate, transitioning to humid continental climate with four distinct seasons.
 It is often windy with a marked variation between hot summers and cold, humid winters.
 Recently, the transitions from winter to summer and summer to winter have been rapid, with short autumn and spring periods and the weather is occasionally extreme, quickly changing its state.
 Snow occurs less frequently now than previously.